On Copper PCB, Several possible problems can occur with a PCB, but you can say there are just four common causes that lead to PCB failure：

 This is the second layer on a PCB.
 It is the pseudo shiny finishing layer of polymer that is on the copper traces of the board.

 Its job is to protect against Environmental factors like oxidation and dust or debris from gathering in between the solder pads.
 A solder mask also helps prevent what we call a solder bridge.
-A solder bridge occurs when there is a slip while using the soldering iron, causing two conductors to come in contact.
+A solder bridge occurs when there is a slip while using the soldering iron, causing two conductors to contact.

 Copper has a coefficient of Thermal Expansion (CTE) of about 17ppm/°C, which is the amount of expansion and contraction that the material undergoes when the electronic device commences work.